Pylons/pyramid/docs/narr/templates.rst

 template by passing the template in which the macro is defined (or even the macro itself) *into* the rendered template.
-To make a macro available to the rendered template, you can retrieve a different template using the :func:`repoze.bfg.chameleon_zpt.get_template` API, and pass it in to the template being rendered.
+To make a macro available to the rendered template, you can retrieve a different template using the :func:`repoze.bfg.renderers.get_renderer` API, and pass it in to the template being rendered.
 For example, using a :term:`view configuration` via a :class:`repoze.bfg.view.bfg_view` decorator that uses a :term:`renderer`: